hasibul1670/note-organizer-application/README.md

 # Note Organizer Application

-A simple note organizer application that helps you keep track of your important notes.
+A simple note organizer application to help you efficiently manage your important notes.

 ## Table of Contents